“Art criticism is not a mirror to hold up to the art world, but a hammer with which to shape it”

 Shower of Kunst

-Shower of Kunst is a critical online journal founded in 2009.
+Shower of Kunst is an arts criticism journal founded in 2009.
 We believe in developing a strong and healthy discourse and community.

 Responsibility for the information and views set out in this website lies entirely with the author(s).

-Our choice of name has come up at times…
+Our choice of name has come up a few times…

 Q: This website is called Shower of Kunst?
 A clear play on one of the most derogatory and sexist words in the English language?